Nghiait123456/SolutionArchitectInAction/InfraAndDevops/1_LoadBalancing/README.md

 ## How to good L7LB <a name="HowToGoodL7LB"></a>
 From this define, these param importance for good L7LB:
-1) Number concurrency rqs is good
+1) Number concurrency rps is good
 2) Ram and cpu when up request to limit LB is small and has a stable operating threshold.
 3) Against memory leak, cpu leak ==> stability of LB when run long time
 4) Low latency